Matevitsky/voting_system/README.md

-Design and implement a JSON API using Hibernate/Spring/SpringMVC (or Spring-Boot) **without frontend**.
+Implementation of a JSON API using Hibernate/Spring/SpringMVC (or Spring-Boot) **without frontend**.

 The task is: